 [A sample report created in the GoodData analytical designer, showing the number of orders by month along with average turn times.]

 Once various views of the data have been created, you can drag and drop them into a dashboard.
 Dashboards are an excellent way to get a quick view of the data you care about most on a regular basis.
 You can also add interactive elements through date ranges and other filters, such as state, order status, and more.
 The data updates on a nightly basis, so once the dashboard is created with the data that you want, you can simply “set it and forget it.”
 In addition, you can have a PDF of the dashboard emailed automatically to stakeholders, a great way to be sure everyone remains in the loop regarding data insights.

 [Sample dashboard that provides interactive filters at the top, a high level view of key metrics, and the ability to drill down into your data.]

-The (not too distant) future
+The (not too distant) future of appraisal management

 As excited as we are about the data visualization and custom dashboards coming out of our relationship with GoodData, we are even more excited about what is to come.
 Data is valuable, but data itself is not the ultimate goal.
 Rather, it is the beginning.
 Analyzing data to find the most relevant and impactful pieces of information leads to insights that help an organization take key actions to remove bottlenecks and inefficiencies, and provide visibility into issues and obstacles before they rear their head in other areas.
 All of this leads to faster and higher quality appraisals, making them less costly by reducing errors and mishaps before they occur.